materiahq/materia-aws-s3/README.md

 ## Installation from NPM

-In your Materia application, run `npm install @materia/aws-s3` or `yarn add @materia/aws-s3`
+In your Materia application, run `npm install @materia/aws-s3 --save` or `yarn add @materia/aws-s3`.

-Restart Materia Designer
+Materia Designer will automatically restart.

 ## Installation from local files